hoplime/convergence-games/convergence_games/app/templates/pages/faq.md

 {#society-member}
 ### I am a society member, what does that get me?

-For a simple $10 a year you get access to pre-sales and the sought-after Golden D20.
+Paid society members get access to pre-sales and the sought-after Golden D20.
 A Golden D20 is a single-use token that will be added to your online account (make sure you use the same email for your Convergence website account and your membership), that can be used to show your strong desire to play a particular game.
 You rank all games with d12 to d0, a d20 will give the game the highest ranking and make it much more likely for you to get your first choice.

-Membership is pro-rated through the year - sign up before the end of June and pay $7.50, or for $5 during July-September.
+**Members who join the society after 01st June 2026 will not be entitled to a Golden d20**

 [Membership Registration Form](https://www.waikatorpg.co.nz/join-the-society/)